In the Shadow of the Volcano: Guatemala’s Unequal Disaster

 The Response: Occupy Sandy

 Like this program?
 Please show us the love.
 Click here and support our non-profit journalism.
 Thanks!
 This week, we explore the remarkable communities that arise in the aftermath of natural disasters; namely, Hurricane Sandy, and its impact on the Rockaway Peninsula.
-Its a story about unlikely friendships, radical recovery efforts, and disaster collectivism.
+It’s a story about unlikely friendships, radical recovery efforts, and disaster collectivism.
 The Response documentary podcast series is...